xoxzo/blog.xoxzo.com/content/Announcements/2021-08-27-ezsms-downtime-notice-en.md

 Thank you for using [Short message service, EZSMS](https://www.ezsms.biz/).

-On Friday, September 3rd, 2021, EZSMS will have a scheduled downtime due to the whole instance upgrades.
+On Friday, September 3rd, 2021, EZSMS will have a scheduled downtime due to an infrastructure maintainance.
 The expected downtime duration is about 10 minutes, at around 18:00 (JST).

 **During the downtiime, ALL EZSMS WILL BE PAUSED.**